markandgo/AT-Collider/readme.md

 ## Public Functions

-**object.setMapAndLayer**`(self,map,layer)`
-Set the map and tile layer to be used.

 **object.isResolvable**`(self,side,gx,gy,tile)`
-Collision callback for when the rectangle's **sides** overlap with a slope or tile.
+Collision callback for when a rectangle's `side` overlaps with a slope or tile.
 Returns true if the collision should be resolved.
 The `side` parameter is the side of the rectangle that detected the tile. `gx` and `gy` are the grid coordinates of the tile.
 The `side` parameter affects the direction the rectangle is moved to resolve the collision.
 For example, if `side` is `right`, the rectangle will be moved left.

 Valid `side`:
 * `left`